BarelyMiSSeD/minqlx-plugins/README.md

 Usage: !protect 'add|del|check|list' 'player id|steam id'

+<b>•	Permission level set with qlx_protectPermissionLevel</b>

+<b>!protectversion</b>

+Checks the current protect script version that is running against the version on the GitHub website.

+Usage: !protectversion

 <br><br>
 <b>The following bot settings used in the protect script can be set with the rest of the minqlx bot settings:</b><br>